ushashwat/Neural-Style-Transfer/README.md

 # Neural Style Transfer
-A Neural Algorithm of Artistic Style
+A Neural Algorithm of Artistic Style to manipulate a digital image so that it adopts the visual style of another image

 ### Acknowledgement